tedneward/ProfBlog/content/patterns/structural/ContextObject/index.md

 ## Consequences
 A Context Object tends to lead to several consequences:

+## Relationships

+Context Objects are often used to capture the parameters and other information passed along to an [Interceptor](../Interceptor/), either explicitly as part of the Interceptor interface or along a "side channel" if the signature of the Interceptor needs to conform to pre-existing descriptions.

 ## Variations
 A couple of different takes on the Context Object include:

+* ***Thread-specific storage (POSA2 475).*** Not only the pattern documented in POSA2, but the language/platform-level support provided.

+* ***Parameter Object (PEAA).*** Fowler's Parameter Object pattern describes the use of an object to capture a variety of required or optional parameters to a method call rather than directly-declared parameters on the function or method call, allowing for additional extensibility and flexibility over time.
+This is a very simple form of Context Object, where the context is the scope of that function call.
+Interestingly, if the context object is attached someplace beyond the thread stack, the parameter object no longer has to be explicitly passed down the call chain, which may make it easier to allow downstream recipients to access it.

 ---